Do Arrests Show Up On Background Checks? (6 Steps to Check Now)

 If an individual was arrested but found not to be guilty, they are considered not guilty, and the charges were dropped.
 If the individual was arrested and convicted of a crime, the crime will be on their permanent record since they were guilty of the offense.

-Do pending court cases show up on a background check?
+Do background checks reveal pending cases?
 How long does it take for a pending charge to show up on a background check?

 A pending case means the person was arrested for the crime committed.
 However, they have not yet been convicted of a crime since the trial is still pending.
 The pending court case can be due to a plea bargain in the works, motions during trial, issues with witnesses, and gathering the correct jurors.